Trisfald/veridia-rpg/Creatures.md

 ### Poisonous fangs
 Whenever you deal at least one point of damage, the victim is struck with deadly poison.\
 The poison causes one point of damage after three hours and another point after six hours.
 The poison does not stack.

+### Regeneration
+Regenerate one point of your current health level per round.

 ### Tail stab
 You perform a stabbing move with your tail, with a disadvantage of two dice.
 The attack has the armor piercing property.